Country School Association of America

 Saving and Sharing Our Country Schools - Video

-Across the nation there are many historical societies and civic groups who are restoring country schools who have to convince a lot of locals that the effort is worth while.
+Across the nation there are many historical societies and civic groups who are restoring country schools as museums.
+Without doubt, they have to convince a lot of locals that the effort is worth while.
 Expensive and time consuming, the process can be daunting.
-For those of us who are involved in preserving our remaining one and two-room schoolhouses, the reasons are always obvious.
-These
+For those of us who are involved in preserving our remaining one and two-room schoolhouses, the reasons for restoration are always obvious.
+First and foremost, these historic schools represent the beginnings of our public school system supported by taxation and a local citizenry.

 The schools themselves hold the story of a population dedicated to creating moral and patriotic citizens, while education, the reformers argued would help eliminate social problems, poverty, and crime.
 Whether the goal has been totally achieved changes with the complexities of each succeeding generation, but the dream remains for those who continue to invest in the hopes of our ancestors.